A Caddie User Guide for completing online training

 The central navigation block displays all the available courses together with the overview.
 You can scroll through the middle of the block and will see an overview which provides more details on the course, the enrolment instructions and what to expect.
 Clicking on the title, which are links, will take you into the course.
 If you have not yet enrolled in a course, you will need to do this next.

-Some courses you will be able to 'Self Enrol' and others you will need will need an 'Enrolment Key' for.
-You will be prompted for this once you have clicked on the title.
-If you need to purchase a course you can do this on the Caddie website.
-Once you have completed your purchase you will be sent your 'Enrolment key'.
+Some courses you will be able to 'Self Enrol' and others you will need will need to be enrolled by Caddie Support after payment has been confirmed.
+If you want to purchase a course you can do this on the Caddie website.
+Once you have completed your purchase you will be enrolled onto the course.

 The box with an arrow indicates self-enrolment and no enrolment key is needed.